 4. Buy the Deal When You See It, Like NOW

-The pandemic has created shortages on many products.
+Supply chain issues has created shortages on many products.

 Expect shortages on appliances, some cars, fitness equipment, bicycles, and even some popular toys.